Defamation law attorney Aaron Kelly answers questions about the limits on free speech.

 Back in the 80s, when Gordon Gecko was the guy to admire, Hustler Magazine published a parody piece that spawned one of the most famous defamation cases in U.S. history.

-An ersatz liquor ad for Campari entitled “Jerry Falwell Talks About His First Time” featured a faux interview with fundamentalist Protestant minister Jerry Falwell.
+An ersatz liquor ad for Campari entitled “Jerry Falwell Talks About His First Time” featured a faux interview with fundamentalist minister Jerry Falwell.